zsucic/sheltershare/README.md

 Follow these steps to set up ShelterShare locally.

 ### Prerequisites
+## For running in a Docker Container
 - Docker
 - Docker Compose

+## For running as a standalone app
 - Python 3.x
 - **Django 5.0.7**
 - **gunicorn**